 How do you create a profitable trading strategy?

 Creating a profitable strategy is not easy in today’s world where algorithmic and high-frequency trading rule the market.
-Finding the right strategy that works is a daunting task, but if you follow these steps, you can make your work easier.
+Finding the right strategy that works is daunting, but following these steps can make your work easier.

 The first step in creating a profitable strategy is finding an inefficiency in the market that can give a trading edge.
 This requires some serious research.
 You can start by checking out some financial market publications in academic journals.
 If you find those boring, you can check some trading blogs like this one.
 We break down all those academic jargon to find some tradable edge.